Chinese virus cases climb, raise threat of trade disruption | Business

 Automakers Volkswagen and Toyota, iPhone assembler Foxconn and smaller companies have announced they are suspending production at some factories.

-Others including telecom equipment maker Huawei Technologies Ltd., Apple Inc., General Motors Co. and electric vehicle brand BYD Auto didn't immediately respond Tuesday to questions about how they might be affected.
+Others including telecom equipment maker Huawei Technologies Ltd., Apple Inc., General Motors Co., and electric vehicle brand BYD Auto didn't respond Tuesday to questions about how they might be affected.

-"We see disruptions to mechanical and electrical exports and services consumption," said Bank of American economists in a report Tuesday.
-"The risk of broader lockdowns is increasing."
-Volkswagen AG said its Changchun factories would shut down from Monday to Wednesday.
-It said the VW and Audi brands and component production would be affected.
+"The risk of broader lockdowns is increasing," Bank of America economists said in a report.
+Volkswagen AG said Changchun factories for the VW and Audi brands shut down from Monday to Wednesday.

-"We hope to resume the production very soon and catch up with lost production," the company said in a statement.

-Shenzhen, a city of 17.5 million people adjacent to Hong Kong, is home to some of China's biggest companies including Huawei, BYD Auto, Ping An Insurance Co. of China and Tencent Holding, operator of the popular WeChat message system.
-Taiwanese-owned Foxconn, which assembles Apples iPhones, has its China base in Shenzhen.
+Shenzhen, a city of 17.5 million people, is home to some of China's biggest companies including Huawei, BYD Auto, Ping An Insurance Co. of China, and Tencent Holding, operator of the popular WeChat message system.
+Taiwanese-owned Foxconn, which assembles Apple iPhones, has its China base in Shenzhen.

 Also, authorities appear to be trying out a "dynamic zero COVID' policy" that still aims to keep out the virus but uses "targeted lockdowns" to try to reduce the economic and social cost, said David Chao of Invesco.